Amrita School of Medicine: Academics

 The Amrita Schools of Medicine offer undergraduate and postgraduate medical programs.
 The undergraduate programs are five-year, MBBS programs that lead to the Doctor of Medicine degree.
 The postgraduate programs include MD, MS, and DM programs in a variety of specialties.

 The medical schools along with nursing, pharmacy, nursing and allied health sciences are attached to Amrita Hospital, Kochi and Amrita Hospital, Faridabad.

 Research

 The Amrita Schools of Medicine have a strong focus on research.
 The schools have a number of research centers and institutes, including the Amrita Center for Nanomedicine, the Amrita Center for Cancer Research, and the Amrita Center for Organ Transplantation.

 The Amrita Schools of Medicine have published over 10,000 research papers in peer-reviewed journals.
 The schools have also received over $100 million in research funding.

-Social responsibility

-The Amrita Schools of Medicine have a number of outreach programs that provide medical care to underserved communities.
-They have provided medical care to over 10 million people through their outreach programs.
-The schools have also trained over 10,000 doctors and nurses through their rural health programs.

 Rankings and accreditation

 In June 2023, Amrita School of Medicine is ranked the 6th best medical school in India by the Ministry of Human Resource Development in their annual NIRF rankings.
 It was ranked 8th in 2022 rankings.

 Amrita School of Medicine is the first institute in India to get accredited by National Accreditation Board for Hospitals & Healthcare Providers.
 Also all its labs are accredited by National Accreditation Board for Testing and Calibration Laboratories.
 It is also accredited by International Organization for Standardization.